objectvault/frontend/README.md

   * For sending notifications, emails, etc
   * Offline processing

-* Temaplates
+* Templates
   * Currently the only template available is for encrypted notes
-  * Need to develope other templates, starting with a Site Password Storage Template
+  * Need to develop other templates, starting with a Site Password Storage Template

 ## Building and running

 Since this is a multi-server application, please see the [Builder Project](https://github.com/objectvault/builder) to see how to get the system up and going.
 This scripts there have the required information on how to:

-1. Build and
+1. Build
-2. Integrate the servers
+2. Integrate and
-3. Run the Application
+3. Run the Application servers